-The Institute awards B.Tech. degree in the following eleven four-year undergraduate (UG) programs:
+The Institute awards B.Tech. degree in the following four-year undergraduate (UG) programs:

-S. No.

-B. Tech.
+S. No. B. Tech.
 Degree Program

-- 1 Civil Engineering (CE)
+1 Civil Engineering (CE)

-- 2 Computer Science and Engineering (CSE)
+2 Computer Science and Engineering (CSE)

-- 3 Electronics and Communication Engineering (ECE)
+3 Electronics and Communication Engineering (ECE)

-- 4 Mechanical Engineering (ME)
+4 Mechanical Engineering (ME)

-- 5 Computation & Mathematics (CM)
+5 Computation & Mathematics (CM)

-- 6 Electronics and Computer Engineering (ECM)
+6 Electronics and Computer Engineering (ECM)

-- 7 Artificial Intelligence (AI)
+7 Artificial Intelligence (AI)

-- 8 Mechatronics (MT)
+8 Mechatronics (MT)

-- 9 Nano-Technology (NT)
+9 Nano-Technology (NT)

-- 10 Biotechnology (BT)
+10 Bio-Technology (BT)

-- 11 Computational Biology (CB)
+11 Computational Biology (CB)

+12 VLSI Design and Technology (VDT)

+13 Aerospace Engineering (AE)

+14 Electrical Engineering and E-Mobility (EEM)

-- a) A student who has passed all the individual courses listed under the corresponding curriculum is entitled to be awarded the Bachelor of Technology (B. Tech.) degree provided he complies with the associated rules.
+- a) A student who has passed all the individual courses listed under the corresponding curriculum is entitled to be awarded the Bachelor of Technology (B. Tech.) degree provided he complies with the associated rules. - b) A student must earn cumulative performance index (CPI) of at least 4.0 Cumulative Grade Point Average (CGPA) for the award of the B.Tech. degree. - c) A student must earn specified credits for individual UG program for the award of the B.Tech. degree.

-- b) A student cannot be awarded the Bachelor of Technology (B. Tech.) degree with a Cumulative Performance Index (CPI) i.e. CGPA less than 4.0.

-- c) A student must earn specified credits for individual UG program (see b)) for the award of the B.Tech. degree.

-- d) A student after securing admission into one of the eleven B. Tech. degree programs must pursue the course of study for a duration of 8 semesters (or 4 years).
+- d) A student after securing admission into one of the B. Tech. degree programs must pursue the course of study for a duration of 8 semesters (or 4 years).
 Each semester shall have a minimum of 90 days of instruction including Examinations, as per UGC norms.
-The B. Tech. degree program has to be completed within at most 8 consecutive years from the date of admission to the program.

-- e) The first two years of the B. Tech. degree program are termed as the Core Program and the last two as the Professional Program.
+The B. Tech. degree program has to be completed within at most 8 consecutive years from the date of admission to the program. - e) The first two years of the B. Tech. degree program are termed as the Core Program and the last two as the Professional Program.
 The maximum duration to complete all academic requirements of either the Core or the Professional Program is four consecutive years from the year of registration into the corresponding program; students who fail to do so shall forfeit their seats in the B. Tech. course. - f) Elective courses are available in the professional program.
 Students in consultation with faculty members may propose their choices from among the offered list of elective courses; the proposal needs approval by a departmental committee nominated by the Dean of Academics. - g) Cancellation of Admission: All students admitted provisionally or otherwise to any program shall submit copies of their mark sheets, provisional certificates, etc. of the qualifying examination and other documents by the last date specified for the purpose in the Academic Calendar.
 MU reserves the right to cancel the admission at any later time if it is found that the student had supplied false information or suppressed relevant information while seeking admission. - h) Any matter relating to the award of the B. Tech. degree that is not covered in the existing regulations is to be decided upon by a standing committee (nominated by the VC) composed of faculty members and chaired by the Dean Academics.